mgmeyers/obsidian-zotero-integration/README.md

 Insert and import citations, bibliographies, and notes from Zotero.
 Requires the [Better BibTeX for Zotero](https://retorque.re/zotero-better-bibtex/installation/) plugin.

+You can find the documentation for this plugin [here](docs/README.md).
+The documentation is currently incomplete.
+Please reach out if you'd like to help.

 <img src="https://raw.githubusercontent.com/mgmeyers/obsidian-zotero-desktop-connector/main/screenshots/01.png" alt="A screenshot of this plugin's settings">

 <img src="https://raw.githubusercontent.com/mgmeyers/obsidian-zotero-desktop-connector/main/screenshots/02.png" alt="A screenshot of available plugin commands">